 The Divide (18)

 This German, Canadian and US co-production sees a group survive a nuclear attack in a basement fallout shelter… This is an apocalyptic thriller that comes with the tag line 'To survive the end of the world you must first survive each other'...
 It had a limited screenings at film fests in 2011 (which is why we listed it last year) and then a limited general release in 2012 (which is why we list it again).
+(Stop press: It only got its first British Isles [FreeView] television channels broadcast in 2014.)
+This is not just a-dozen-stuck-in-a-bunker story.
+'Rescue' comes reasonably early on -- a third way into the film -- but the rescuers have a different agenda.
 Trailer here.

 This is a more adult (note the 18 certificate) outing for the British 2000AD SF comic character Judge Dredd.
 The 22nd century sees a vast city (Mega City One) stretch down the eastern seaboard of the former US.
 Inland there is the radioactive waste of the Cursed Earth.
 In the city there is much crime and this is combated by the Judges who have the power of police, judges and jury rolled into one.
 A trainee is under Dredd's wing when they go after a gang that deals the reality-altering drug SLO-MO. – See the trailer here.